vittorionegro/EV3-Controller/README.md

 ## Table of Contents

 - [Overview](#overview)

 - [Getting Started](#getting-started)

   - [Prerequisites](#prerequisites)

   - [Installation](#installation)

   - [Usage](#usage)

   - [Testing](#testing)

 ---

 ## Overview

-**EV3** is a developer-centric tool that transforms your EV3 robot into an interactive remote-controlled vehicle, enabling seamless user engagement and control.
+**EV3 Controller** is a developer-centric tool that transforms your Lego EV3 robot into an interactive remote-controlled vehicle, enabling seamless user engagement and control.

-**Why EV3?**
+**Why EV3 Controller?**

 This project empowers developers to easily control EV3 robots through an intuitive interface.
 The core features include: